MonforteGG/Idealisto/README.md

     pip install -r requirements.txt
     ```

-4. Configure environment variables for your Idealista API connection and Azure database.
+4. Configure environment variables for your Idealista API connection and SQL database.
 Create a `.env` file in the root directory and add your credentials:
     ```env
     IDEALISTA_API_KEY=your_idealista_api_key
     IDEALISTA_CLIENT_SECRET=your_idealista_client_secret